 Instead of Badfinger, they should have called themselves Bad Deal because that’s what they got.

 The Beatle connection haunted the band.
-If you didn't look real close, they sorta, kinda, maybe, looked like a younger version of the Fab Four.
-People tended to hear Beatle trappings.
-But the comparisons were usually unflattering.
+If you didn’t look too close they sorta looked like a younger version of the Fab Four.
+And people tended to hear Beatle trappings in Badfinger songs but the comparisons were usually unflattering.

-Starting in '71 Badfinger produced four great songs.
-They were melodic Rockers "No Matter What," "Day After Day" and "Baby Blue."
-The fourth was a Pete Ham and Tom Evans ballad "Without You."
-While originally recorded by Badfinger, it was re-done by John Lennon's buddy Harry Nilsson.
+While originally recorded by Badfinger, it was covered by John Lennon’s buddy Harry Nilsson.
 His version went to #1 on the pop charts.
-That didn't really sit too well with the group.
+That didn’t really sit too well with the group.

 Badfinger was done.
 Drummer Mike Gibbins did session work and guitarist Joey Molland formed a band that opened for Peter Frampton.

 In the late ‘70s there were attempts to revive Badfinger.
 The surviving members even hit the road.